Key Highlights

 - Established Companies: Larger organizations with robust infrastructure may find traditional scaling more straightforward.
 With the necessary resources already in place, these companies can implement expansion strategies that align with their existing operations.

-- Stable Demand: Companies witnessing consistent growth trends can take advantage of conventional expansion techniques.
+- Consistent Growth Companies: Companies witnessing consistent growth trends can take advantage of conventional expansion techniques.
 These approaches facilitate immediate capacity increases, ensuring that supply meets consistent demand effectively.

 - Physical Product Focus: Firms strongly dependent on tangible goods frequently need conventional expansion to improve their operational capabilities.
 This approach enables the essential investments in infrastructure and resources to facilitate product expansion.
 The growth journey of Airbnb, which expanded from renting air mattresses to over 7 million listings, exemplifies the potential of conventional expansion when executed correctly.